cuthbertLab/music21/buildDoc/rst/graphing.rst

 A two-dimensional scatter graph can be made from any list of *x*, *y* data pairs.

 The `doneAction` keyword argument determines what happens after the :meth:`~music21.graph.Graph.process` method is called.
 A 'show' value (the default) will immediately open the output format in platform- and backend-specific viewer.
-A 'write' value will write the output in backend-specific format using a music21-generated temporary file.
+A `write` value will write the output in backend-specific format using a music21-generated temporary file.

 A basic example follows::